CodClever/ChatDNMX/README.md

 2.)
 Open it.
 3.)
 Follow through the process.
 4.)
 It will be installed as an app in your computer.
 5.)
-Locate the app and run it.
+Locate the app and run it as administrator(Do this everytime, this is run as adminstrator to create logs for authentication).
 6.)
 Enjoy using ChatDNMX